theonefromthesky/smart_heating/README.md

 ## 🌟 Key Features

-* **Adaptive Learning**: Automatically calculates and refines your home's **Heat Up Rate** and **Heat Loss Rate** based on actual performance data.
+* **Adaptive Learning**: Automatically calculates and refines your home's **Heat Up Rate** based on actual performance.
+It now captures the **Context (Outside Temperature)** at the moment of learning to create a baseline for future predictions.
+* **Weather Compensation**: Intelligent drift correction that adjusts the pre-heating time based on how much colder it is outside compared to your baseline.
+Perfect for high-efficiency or low-temperature heating systems.
 * **Proactive Pre-heating**: Predicts how long it will take to reach your `Comfort Temperature` and starts the boiler early so your home is ready the moment your schedule begins.
 * **Overshoot Protection**: Monitors "thermal lag" and shuts off the boiler before the target is reached to prevent the room from becoming too hot.
-* **Intelligent Prediction**: A dedicated sensor provides the exact time for the next heating cycle, adjusted for preheating (e.g., "07:15" or "Mon 06:30").
-* **Hysteresis Management**: Built-in adjustable hysteresis prevents boiler short-cycling, protecting your hardware.
+* **Heat Loss Tracking**: Monitors how fast your home cools down to provide diagnostic data and refine future efficiency calculations.
+* **Restart Proof**: Smart state management ensures the thermostat syncs correctly with your boiler's physical state even after a Home Assistant reboot.

 ## 📊 Diagnostic & Prediction Sensors